 Achy, tender joints interfere with restful, restorative sleep.
 When the distractions of the day are gone, pain can seem intensified.
 Stiffness and limited range of motion can also keep you from getting comfortable in bed.

 Reduced Quality of Life

 Pain and stiffness can decrease the desire to be active.
 You may stop wanting to participate in activities that used to bring you joy.

 Arthritis may cause a decreased ability to exercise or even walk.
-The lack of activity could cause unhealthy weight gain, which could exacerbate OA symptomsand lead to other complications—including an increased risk of diabetes, hypertension, and heart disease.
+The lack of activity doesn’t only limit your enjoyment of life.
+It could cause unhealthy weight gain.
+This, in turn, could exacerbate OA symptoms and lead to an increased risk of other complications, including:

 Many people miss multiple days of work per year because of chronic joint pain.
 Arthritis also can result in a decreased ability to perform normal everyday activities such as:

 - getting dressed

 In general, function can be improved with treatment.
 However, some people with OA may need assistance getting through their day.

 Untreated OA usually gets worse with time.
 Although deaths from OA are rare, it is a significant cause of disability among adults.
 Therefore, it is important to talk to a doctor if OA is impacting your quality of life.
 Surgical options such as joint replacements can restore function to arthritic joints.
 Pain medication and lifestyle changes can also reduce your symptoms and improve your ability to get around.